Algorithms in Computer Science

 How does an algorithm work?

-Every algorithm is designed with a specific goal in mind, and each is as unique as its defined outcome.
+Every algorithm has a specific goal in mind, and each is as unique as its defined outcome.
 At the level of writing code to implement algorithms, the smallest building blocks tend to be if-then statements that bring you to the solution in the most efficient and elegant manner possible.

 Where there isn’t a readymade algorithm software engineers plot out the steps in pseudo-code at a granular level for every possible eventuality, including exception handling for dead-ends and erroneous inputs.

 An algorithm is essentially a representation of human thought laid out in a series of steps for a computer to copy.
 The advantage of a computer is that it executes these steps far quicker than the human brain.
-Then once the algorithm is set, it always executes in exactly the same way.
-Unlike with us, there will be no steps missed.
+Then once the algorithm is set, it always executes in exactly the same way and unlike humans it will not miss any step.

 A brief history of algorithms